pensjonatus/flash-fiction/blog/christmas-presents-and-a-nice-time.md

 ---
-title: 'Christmas Presents and A Nice Time'
+title: Christmas Presents and A Nice Time
 date: '2012-04-30'
-categories:
+tags:
-  - 'flash-fiction'
+  - flash-fiction
 ---

 The house was bustling with activity on Christmas Eve.
 Erica's three sons and